ImageImage

 The "Owner-Independence" Premium

 One of the most significant value drivers in today's market is business independence from the owner.
-When you can demonstrate that your Wisconsin business has systems, management, and processes that allow it to thrive without your day-to-day involvement, you unlock premium valuation multiples.
+When you can demonstrate that your Wisconsin business has systems, management, and processes that allow it to thrive without your day-to-day involvement, you position yourself for a stronger outcome.

 The 30-Day Vacation Test

 Could you take a 30-day, completely unplugged vacation without business performance suffering?
-If yes, you've likely built a transferable enterprise.
+If yes, you have likely built a transferable enterprise.
 If not, you have work to do before maximizing your sale value.

 The Management Team Assessment